-Contributors were asked to fill in a Likert-style questionnaire to evaluate each identified indicator.
-The design of the questionnaire was based on a desire to measure the attitudes and opinion of CLUVA partners regarding identified indicators to assess vulnerability.
-Contributions were conducted individually or collectively.
+CLUVA case study partners were requested to fill in a Likert-style questionnaire designed to measure the attitudes and opinion of African scholars regarding the identified indicators.
+Contributions were conducted individually and collectively.
 Collective evaluations involved preliminary discussions and a consensus was reached among participants.